Things that seem weird when you go to Europe

 When we left Canada to travel full-time 4 years ago we didn’t think that most of our travels would be in Europe.
 It’s a continent we’ve fallen in love with.
 There are many reasons for that which I’ll write about sometime.

-NOTE: I’m writing this here because people don’t seem to understand that this post covers our observances travelling through parts of Europe.
-As I say, there’s over 51 countries and 700 million people in Europe and we haven’t visited them all.
+Also: I’m writing this here because people don’t seem to understand that this post covers our observances travelling through parts of Europe.
+As I say, there’s 51 (or 44 depending on your criteria) countries and 700 million people in Europe and we haven’t visited them all.
 These are just our observances based on the countries we’ve been.
 If you’re in Sweden chances are your observations/experiences won’t be the same as in Spain, Croatia or Ukraine.
 But feel free to comment on them – because this post is about things that seem weird to non-Europeans when coming from outside Europe.
 And don’t take this post so seriously, this post was meant to be light hearted…

 Let’s go in order of things you might encounter as a visitor.